AnnemSony/Simple-FineTune-multimodal-LLM/README.md

-# Idefics Vision-Text Model Fine-Tuning for Pokémon Cards
+# Vision-Text Model Fine-Tuning for Pokémon Cards

 This repository contains code for fine-tuning the Idefics model on a Vision-Text task using a dataset of Pokémon cards.
 The model is trained to answer questions about images of Pokémon cards.